 Make sure you have a clear idea about what you want to do with the property.
 If you’re renting it out, make sure to establish guidelines for potential renters.
 If you’re flipping it, factor in how much added work it will take to make the property not just functional, but desirable.
 In addition, consider when it is optimal to sell it.

 Many real estate investors use the 1% rule to determine if a property is worth renting out.
 As a landlord, this simply means that the market will allow you to charge the tenant a monthly rent that is calculated by 1% of the purchase price, and possibly any needed repairs, taxes and insurance.
 By following this formula, the investor can determine whether they are on track to profit or at least break even with their purchase.

 It’s no surprise that you will need money to pursue investment properties.
 However, making sure that your credit is good enough is important in securing your home loan.
 By checking your credit report, you can easily confirm if you’re creditworthy and know if you should report any errors to the credit bureaus or take time to repair any credit issues.

 New American Funding is positioned to help you with your real estate investment needs.
-Contact us today to start a conversation about choosing a loan option that meets your goals for a prosperous future.
+If you're ready to buy a home, estimate your monthly payments with our mortgage calculator and feel free to reach out to our Loan Officers for guidance on today’s mortgage rates or to start a conversation about choosing a loan option that meets your goals for a prosperous future.